 To name just a few.
-And most of these countries are armed with Multiple servers.
-What this means is that you can connect to more than just one servers for that country, and this makes sure that you always get optimal speed by reducing server overload to a single IP.
+And most of these countries are armed with Multiple Servers.
+What this means is that you can connect to more than just one server for that country, and this makes sure that you always get optimal speed by reducing server overload to a single IP.

 4).
 5 Different Connection Protocols

 Remember when I said in the initial sections of this BulletVPN review that VPNs have stronger security protocols?
 It’s time to walk the talk.
 BulletVPN offers as many as 5 different connection protocols.